Doing AS-levels? Not doing AS-levels? It's all a bit confusing. Here's a simple guide to AS results.

-AS results are released on the same day as A-level results: 16 August 2018.
-You might be able to view your results online if your school or college is set up to provide this service - but most people will travel into school or college to collect their AS results in person.
+AS results are released on the same day as A-level results.
+You might be able to view your results online if your school or college is set up to provide this service - but most people will travel into school or college to collect their results in person.

 How important are my AS results?

-AS results will appear on your UCAS form and teachers will almost certainly use them when making grade predictions.
+AS results will appear on your Ucas form and teachers will almost certainly use them when making A-level grade predictions.

-Universities know that only some schools and colleges will enter students for AS level so their offers shouldn’t be more generous to students who have AS levels.
+Universities know that only some schools and colleges will enter students for AS level so their offers won't be more generous to students who have AS-levels.